-On November 5, 2010, the registrant filed a registration statement with the Securities and Exchange Commission (the "Commission") on Form S-1 (Registration No. 333-170421), which was declared effective by the Commission on December 6, 2010 (as amended, the "Form S-1"), to register for resale or other disposition by the selling stockholders named in this Prospectus up to 16,646,380 shares of the registrant's common stock, \$0.001 par value.
+On December 11, 2007, the registrant filed a registration statement with the Securities and Exchange Commission (the "Commission") on Form S-3 (Registration No. 333-167470), which was declared effective by the Commission on December 20, 2007 (as amended, the "Form S-3"), to register for disposition by the selling stockholder named in this Prospectus up to 100,000 shares of the registrant's common stock, \$0.001 par value.

-This Post-Effective Amendment No. 1 to Form S-1 on Form S-3 is being filed by the registrant to convert the Form S-1 into a registration statement on Form S-3, and contains an updated prospectus relating to the offering and sale of the shares that were registered for resale on the Form S-1.
+On May 16, 2011, the registrant filed a Post-Effective Amendment No. 1 on Form S-1 to Form S-3 to convert such registration statement on Form S-3 into a registration statement on Form S-1.
+This Post-Effective Amendment No. 2 to Form S-1 on Form S-3 is being filed by the registrant to convert the Form S-1 into a registration statement on Form S-3, and contains an updated prospectus relating to the offering and sale of the shares that were registered for resale on the Form S-3.